 - If you have heavy rains do not allow water to pool in saucers underneath planters.
 Watch and drain as needed.

 - A thin layer of compost (about 1 in.) applied now to the surface of the soil will break down over winter feeding microbes in the existing soil.

-As above, your plants are done for the season.
-In colder zones they will have lost their leaves and look branchy and bare.
+Once the temperatures cool and frosty nights are common, your potted berries will have lost their leaves and look branchy and bare.
 This is normal.
-In areas where temperatures regularly dip below freezing, plants will need some extra care to protect roots.
+In areas where temperatures regularly dip below freezing, plants will need some extra care to protect their roots through the winter.
 Taking some extra care now will help your plants rebound with vim and vigor come spring.

 - A thin layer of compost (about 1 in.) applied now to the surface of the soil will break down over winter feeding microbes in the existing soil.
 Do not fertilize as we don’t want to encourage leafing out during warm spells.